 Lastly, the AD8 includes a cooling fan on the back, and a laser collimator which may or may not function out of the box – more often than not, the laser beam isn’t aligned with the body of the collimator and has to be collimated itself, which is an extremely difficult process.
 Don’t worry, though – you don’t really need the laser and the Apertura AD8 is still a fantastic deal even without it.

 The scope’s tube is a little longer than a 6” or 8” Dobsonian, but not by too much.
-However, the scope’s size and weight means it is a bit more awkward to handle than its smaller cousins.
-Also, at f/4.7, precise collimation is critical.
+However, the scope’s size and weight mean that it is a bit more awkward to handle than its smaller cousins.
+Also, with a focal ratio of f/4.9, precise collimation is critical.

-However, the extra 2” of aperture amounts to a lot of practical use, so if you aren’t bothered by the focuser and are willing to upgrade later on, I say go for it.
-A 6” or 8” may be enough aperture for a lifetime, but even for the serious observer a 10” Skywatcher Dob may be the only telescope you ever want or need.
+However, the extra 2” of aperture amounts to a lot of practical use, so if you are willing to upgrade eyepiece later on, I say go for it.
+A 6” or 8” may be enough aperture for a lifetime, but even for the serious observer an Apertura DT10 may be the only telescope you ever want or need.

 The 30mm eyepiece supplied will show some off-axis coma and astigmatism in a fast scope like the AD10 but provides a far larger field of view than a 25mm Plossl, which is, of course, a huge boon in locating and observing deep-sky objects.